Unipotent Ideals and Harish-Chandra Bimodules: Results

 \begin{theorem}[Theorem \ref{thm:Dixmier} below] The assigment $\widetilde{\OO} \mapsto \mathrm{Dix}(\widetilde{\OO})$ defines an injective correspondence between $G$-equivariant covers of co-adjoint orbits and Dixmier algebras for $G$. \end{theorem} Moreover, if $\widetilde{\OO}$ is a \emph{nilpotent} cover, then $\mathrm{Dix}(\widetilde{\OO})$ corresponds to the canonical quantization of $\CC[\widetilde{\OO}]$.
 This is one of the principal justifications for Definition \ref{defi:unipot_HC}.

-\subsubsection{Discussion of approach}
+\subsection{Discussion of approach}

-Here we provide a brief description of our approach in this paper, as its differs substantially from previous work in the subject.
-Whereas existing work in the area of unipotent representations has been largely Lie-theoretic, our approach in this paper is mostly geometric.
+Here we provide a brief description of our approach in {this monograph}, as it differs substantially from previous work in the subject.
+Whereas existing work in the area of unipotent representations has been largely Lie-theoretic, our approach in {this monograph} is mostly geometric.
 A recurring theme is that many interesting properties of unipotent bimodules which are very difficult to establish using Lie-theoretic methods, become much more elementary and transparent with a geometric point of view.
 The most striking examples are Theorems \ref{thm:classificationbimodsintro} and \ref{thm:Vogan_conjecture}.

 Consider the problem of classifying unipotent bimodules.
 As discussed in Section \ref{subsec:existingconstructions}, if $\OO^{\vee}$ is special, the special unipotent bimodules attached to $\OO^{\vee}$ are classified by irreducible representations of the Lusztig quotient $\overline{A}(\OO^\vee)$ (this is essentially \cite[Thm III]{BarbaschVogan1985}).
 The proof appearing in \cite{BarbaschVogan1985} is based on a complicated (and in places, case-by-case) argument involving translation functors, Kazhdan-Lusztig cells, and the Springer correspondence.
 Even the definition of $\overline{A}(\OO^{\vee})$ is quite involved.
 Our approach, on the other hand, is geometric in nature.
-The group which replaces $\overline{A}(\OO^{\vee})$ is easy to define, our result is much more general, and our proof is more elementary.
+The group which replaces $\overline{A}(\OO^{\vee})$ is easy to define, our result is much more general, and our proof is more elementary. {In the important special case when $\OO^\vee$ is even, the group we define is known to coincide with $\overline{A}(\OO^{\vee})$; this follows from \cite[Proposition 7.4]{LosevHC}}.

 Another (related) example is Vogan's conjecture (Theorem \ref{thm:Vogan_conjecture}).
 Our proof of this result is easy and conceptual, whereas Lie-theoretic proofs, which exist in several cases, are difficult and ad hoc.